mzivic7/endcord/configuration.md

     Wether to mute video or not.
 If true, will not initialize audio at all.
 - `rpc_external = True`
     Wether to use external resources for Rich Presence (like custom pictures).
+- `emoji_as_text = False`
+    Will convert emoji characters to their names.
+Enable if emoji are not supported by terminal.

 ### Theme
 - `tree_width = 32`